waldnzwrld/yarns-loom/yarns/MANUAL.md

 - Added a variety of integer ratios for `O/` and `C/` (and for clock-synced `VS (VIBRATO SPEED)`)
   - Includes 1/8, 3/7, 2/3, 6/5, 4/3, and more
 - Sequencers' phases are based on a master clock, to allow returning to predictable phase relationships between sequences even after a stint in disparate time signatures
+- Euclidean rhythms can be applied to the step sequencer as well as the arpeggiator

 ### LFOs
 - `VS (VIBRATO SHAPE)` (in `▽S (SETUP MENU)`) sets the shape of the vibrato LFO (triangle, down saw, up saw, square)